 The following table summarizes the applicable vote required for approval of each item of business to be transacted at the Annual Meeting, assuming there is a quorum.
-In addition, the table shows the effect on the outcome of the vote of: (i) abstentions (or, in the case of Proposal 1, WITHHOLD votes); (ii) "broker non-votes" or shares held by brokers when a beneficial owner of shares held in "street name" does not provide voting instructions for non-routine matters and, as a result, the broker/nominee is prohibited from voting those shares); and (iii) signed but unmarked proxy cards.
+In addition, the table shows the effect on the outcome of the vote of: (i) abstentions (or, in the case of Proposal No. 1, WITHHOLD votes); (ii) "broker non-votes" or shares held by brokers when a beneficial owner of shares held in "street name" does not provide voting instructions for non-routine matters and, as a result, the broker/nominee is prohibited from voting those shares); and (iii) signed but unmarked proxy cards.

 Proposal Vote Required for Approval Effect of Abstentions/ Withhold Votes (1) Uninstructed Shares/ Effect of Broker Non-Votes (1) Signed but Unmarked Proxy Cards (2) 1.
-Election of Directors Plurality of Votes Cast No effect Not voted / no effect Voted "For" each nominee 2.
-Ratification of selection of independent registered public accounting firm The vote of a majority of the shares of our common stock cast affirmatively or negatively No effect Not applicable- discretionary vote by broker Voted "For" 3.
-Advisory Vote on Compensation of Our Named Executive Officers The vote of a majority of the shares of our common stock cast affirmatively or negatively No effect Not voted / no effect Voted "For"
+Election of Directors Plurality of Votes Cast No effect Not voted / no effect Voted "For" each nominee Ratification of selection of independent registered public accounting firm The vote of a majority of the shares of our common stock cast affirmatively or negatively No effect Not applicable- discretionary vote by broker Voted "For" Advisory Vote on Compensation of Our Named Executive Officers The vote of a majority of the shares of our common stock cast affirmatively or negatively No effect Not voted / no effect Voted "For" Amendment of Restated Certificate of Incorporation The vote of a majority of the outstanding shares of our common stock entitled to vote thereon Same as a vote "Against" Same as a vote "Against" Voted "For"

-(1) Abstentions and broker non-votes are included for purposes of determining whether a quorum is present.

-(2) If you sign and return your proxy card properly, but do not provide instructions on your proxy card as to how to vote your shares, your shares will be voted as shown in this column, and in accordance with the judgment of the individuals named as proxies on the proxy card as to any other matter properly brought before the Annual Meeting.
+- (1) Abstentions, withheld votes and broker non-votes are included for purposes of determining whether a quorum is present. - (2) If you sign and return your proxy card properly, but do not provide instructions on your proxy card as to how to vote your shares, your shares will be voted as shown in this column, and in accordance with the judgment of the individuals named as proxies on the proxy card as to any other matter properly brought before the Annual Meeting.

-Under the rules of the NASDAQ Stock Market, without voting instructions from beneficial owners, brokers will have discretion to vote on the ratification of the appointment of the independent registered public accounting firm but not on the other proposals.
+Under stock exchange rules, without voting instructions from beneficial owners, brokers will have discretion to vote on the ratification of the appointment of the independent registered public accounting firm but not on the other proposals.